ETYSA Begins Planning for 2021 Summer Camps

 Step #1: ETYSA annual Family Membership of $50 is required.

 Step #2: ETYSA summer camps are $175 per weekly session.
-Click on the week to register for camp.
+Registration will open in early April

 Have your 8-16 year old participate in ETYSA Sailing Camp this summer to learn to sail with quality instructors at Blackbeard Sailing Club.
 Sailing Instructors are Level 1 certified and will be supported by a team of local sailing volunteers.
 Attendees will be trained to sail on the Neuse River.
 The ETYSA fleet consists of Opti, Topaz and 420 sailboats.